vneelix/fdf/README.md

 # fdf
 This project is about creating a simplified 3D graphic representation of a relief landscape.

-# Give a file as parameter.
+Give a file as parameter.
 For example - ./fdf map

 ## Control:
-  arrows - move figure
+ul 1
+ul